Casino, New South Wales: Transport

 A Miniature Railway is situated next to the Casino Golf Club.
-The railway operates on Sundays between 10am and 4pm on a 2.5km stretch of track, with a museum at the end.
+The railway operates on Sundays between 10am and 4pm on a 2.5 km stretch of track, with a museum at the end.
 A round trip is usually 25 minutes however on busier days it can vary.

-Casino is serviced by Lismore Airport with several daily flights to Sydney.
+Casino was serviced by Lismore Airport with several daily flights to Sydney until Rex Airlines discontinued its service between Sydney and Lismore, ending its longstanding operation with the final flight operating in June 2022.
+Air travel is now served by Ballina Byron Gateway Airport which is located approximately 66 km east of Casino.

 Northern Rivers Buslines operates rural services to Lismore (670) and Kyogle (675) each weekday, with one return service to Tenterfield available on Monday, Wednesday and Friday.

 Casino Bus Service operates local town loops, including a loop service to Gays Hill.

-Among its many schools are the main ones: Casino High School, Casino Public School, Casino West Public School, St. Mary's Primary School, St. Mary's Catholic College School and Casino Christian Community School.
+Media

+Radio stations that cover the town are ABC North Coast, River FM, Triple Z FM, and Radio 97, a community based station.

+Casino receives TV channels from SBS and ABC and the regional affiliates of Seven, Nine and WIN Television’s 10 Northern NSW.

+Local newspaper is served by The Northern Star.